jackocnr/intl-tel-input/README.md

 **nationalMode**
 Type: `Boolean` Default: `false`
 Don't insert the international dial code when the user selects a country from the dropdown.
+Useful if you want to accept numbers in national format, and then you can use `getSelectedCountryData` to get the selected country's dial code.

 **onlyCountries**
 Type: `Array` Default: `undefined`